camunda/camunda-docs-manual/content/reference/bpmn20/tasks/script-task.md

 Note that when you use <code>camunda:resultVariable</code> in a multi-instance construct, for example in a multi-instance subprocess, the result variable is overwritten every time the task completes, which may appear as random behavior.
 See <a href="{{< relref "reference/bpmn20/custom-extensions/extension-attributes.md#resultvariable" >}}">camunda:resultVariable</a> for details.
 {{< /note >}}

-In case you evaluate a DMN decision using a Script Task the decision result will be *unpacked* to be easy accessible in the process.
-The applied rules can be found in the [Business Rule Task][dmn-result-type] documentation.

 # Camunda Extensions